Tom Morello: Lock Up (1987–1990)

-Rage Against the Machine (1991–2000; 2007–2011, 2019–present)
+Rage Against the Machine (1991–2000; 2007–2011, 2019–2024)

 In 1991, Morello was looking to form a new band after Lock Up disbanded.
 Morello was impressed by Zack de la Rocha's freestyle rapping and asked him to join his band.
-He also drafted drummer Brad Wilk, whom he knew from Lock Up, where Wilk unsuccessfully auditioned for a drumming spot.
-The band's lineup was completed when Zack convinced his childhood friend Tim Commerford to play bass.
-After frequenting the L.A. club circuit, Rage Against the Machine signed a record deal with Epic Records in 1992.
-That same year, the band released their self titled debut.
-They achieved a considerable amount of mainstream success and released three more studio albums: Evil Empire in 1996, The Battle of Los Angeles in 1999, and Renegades in 2000.
+He drafted drummer Brad Wilk, whom he knew from Lock Up, for whom Wilk unsuccessfully auditioned for a drumming spot.
+The band's lineup was completed when de la Rocha convinced his childhood friend Tim Commerford to play bass.
+After frequenting the Los Angeles club circuit, Rage Against the Machine signed a record deal with Epic Records in 1992.
+That same year, the band released their self-titled debut album.
+They achieved mainstream success and released three more studio albums: Evil Empire in 1996, The Battle of Los Angeles in 1999, and Renegades in 2000.

-In August 2000 in Los Angeles during the Democratic National Convention, Rage Against the Machine performed outside the Staples Center to a crowd numbering in the thousands while the Convention took place inside.
+In August 2000, in Los Angeles during the Democratic National Convention, Rage Against the Machine performed outside the Staples Center to a crowd numbering in the thousands while the convention took place inside.
 After several audience members began to throw rocks, the Los Angeles Police Department turned off the power and ordered the audience to disperse, firing rubber bullets and pepper spray into the crowd.

-In late 2000, amid disagreements on the band's direction and Commerford's stunt at the VMA's, the disgruntled de la Rocha quit the band.
-On September 13, 2000, Rage Against the Machine performed their last concert at the Grand Olympic Auditorium in Los Angeles.
-Although Rage Against the Machine officially disbanded in October 2000, their fourth studio album, Renegades, became a collection of cover songs from artists such as Bob Dylan, MC5, Bruce Springsteen and Cypress Hill.
+In late 2000, amid disagreements on the band's direction and Commerford's stunt at the VMAs, the disgruntled de la Rocha quit the band.
+On September 13, 2000, Rage Against the Machine performed their last concert, at the Grand Olympic Auditorium in Los Angeles.
+Although Rage Against the Machine disbanded in October 2000, their fourth studio album, Renegades, was released two months later.
 2003 saw the release of their last album, titled Live at the Grand Olympic Auditorium, an edited recording of the band's final two concerts on September 12 and 13, 2000 at the Grand Olympic Auditorium in Los Angeles.
 It was accompanied by an expanded DVD release of the last show and included a previously unreleased music video for "Bombtrack".

 After disbanding, Morello, Wilk, and Commerford went on to form Audioslave with then-former Soundgarden singer Chris Cornell and released three albums and a DVD from the band's concert in Cuba.
 De la Rocha started working on a solo album collaboration with DJ Shadow, Company Flow, and the Roots' Questlove, but the project was dropped in favor of working with Nine Inch Nails' Trent Reznor.
 Recording was completed, but the album will probably never be released.
 So far, only two tracks have been released: "We Want It All" was featured on "Songs and Artists that Inspired Fahrenheit 9/11", and "Digging For Windows" was released as a single.